 - The Productivity Project - Chris Bailey.
 I love it when a blogger I follow gets a book deal, and I pre-ordered this as soon as it was announced.
 This should be compulsory reading for all students.
 Bailey spent a year testing out productivity techniques to establish what works.
 The result is a book which focuses on the management of energy and attention, not time.

 - Outliers - Malcolm Gladwell.
 This is an interesting book, full of fascinating research.
 I always love the fusion of science, sociology, psychology and other fields in Gladwell's books.
 I also recommend Tipping Point.
-He can turn even the most dull sounding topics (Korean ettiquete, the spread of HIV, Hush Puppies) into an absorbing narrative.
-I favour them for long flights or train journeys.
+He can turn even the dullest sounding topics (Korean etiquette, the spread of HIV, Hush Puppies) into an absorbing narrative.
+I favor them for long flights or train journeys.